Does my child need to attend five days a week?

 What is the child/teacher ratio?

-The State of Minnesota requires that one adult be present for every 10 children in the Children’s House and one adult for every 7 children in our Toddler Community.
+The State of Minnesota requires that one adult be present for every 10 children in the Children’s House and one adult for every 7 children in our Toddler Community and one adult for every 4 children in our Infant Community..

 Teachers: The first adult is a Montessori trained teacher.
 A Montessori teacher must possess a special credential from a Montessori Teacher Training College, usually the equivalent of one full school year above and beyond a bachelor’s degree.

 Assistant Teachers: The second adult at Jonathan Montessori is an Assistant Teacher.
 Assistant teachers must possess 9 credits of Early Childhood Education and one full-year of experience.
-We are very fortunate that most of our assistant teachers have degrees and in some cases teaching licenses and/or Montessori training.
+We are very fortunate that most of our assistant teachers have Bachelor degrees, Master degrees, and Montessori training.

 Aides: An aide is the third adult in the environment at Jonathan Montessori.
 Although the law does not require any educational training beyond staff development hours, aides at Jonathan Montessori do have college education and in some cases possess Bachelor or Master’s degrees.
 They may not have concentrated their studies in Early Childhood Education and therefore may not be able to assume responsibility for the group and qualify as an aide rather than an assistant.